chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_env_providers.rst

      - Notes
    * - ``Chef::Provider::Env::Windows``
      - ``env``
-     - This is the default provider for all |windows| platforms.
+     - The default provider for all |windows| platforms.